 The Deep Web is a paradise for cybercriminals.
 Underworld criminals can freely trade in illegal drugs, buy and sell malware, crimeware, ransomware, identity cards, deal with cyber-laundering, credit cards, and the list goes on and on.

 Cybercrime is a complicated and vast phenomenon.
-The rapid increase in the number of phones, Wi-Fi networks, and the internet has increased the complexity and cyber-attacks.
+The rapid increase in phones, Wi-Fi networks, and the internet has increased the complexity and cyber-attacks.
 The advancement in technology has led to an expansion in cyber-criminality and the cyber victimization of the vast ignorant population.

 Most hackers use the commonly available tools to exploit the less knowledgeable population.
 Installing the right technology at your organization or personal level alone is not enough to efficiently protect against cybercrime.

-Integration of fields such as awareness, employee training, culture, social aspects, laws, International Corporation, and prosecutions are needed to blend with technical solutions to tackle cybercrime.
-Of course, it is very important to understand how cybercriminals plan attacks.
+Integration of fields such as awareness, employee training, culture, social aspects, laws, International corporations, and prosecutions are needed to blend with technical solutions to tackle cybercrime.
+Of course, it is essential to understand how cybercriminals plan attacks.

 The creation of national governance and International entities formed by various countries to prosecute cybercriminals are areas to be improved.
-Cybersecurity is a global responsibility and, therefore, should be jointly handled by major countries across the globe, if not all.
+Cybersecurity is a global responsibility and should be jointly handled by major countries across the globe, if not all.
 Train your employees.
-Give them the right technology, and always be woke to avoid the fatal damages caused by cybercriminal activities.
+Please give them the right technology, and always be woke to avoid the fatal damages caused by cybercriminal activities.